johandry/vaio_centos_setup/README.md

 wget http://mirrors.unifiedlayer.com/centos/7/isos/x86_64/CentOS-7-x86_64-DVD-1503-01.iso
 ```

-You may skip this step if you are in Linux.
-If you are in Mac OS X convert the ISO to DMG.
+In Mac OS X convert the ISO to DMG.
 The first command is to identify where the USB Flash drive is mounted, in this case it is /dev/disk2 and that's the value for USB_DISK.
 So, replace MOUNT_ON value for the disk that is using the USB Flash in your Mac.

 ```
 diskutil list